MQTT is a publish and subscribe protocol with no direct connection between clients.

 - Use a topic that identifies the sending client

-The most common implementation is using topic names.A typical design using two clients is.
+The most common implementation is using topic names.A typical design uses a topic structure of:

-Client A publishes to topic client_a using the topic topic_base/send/client_a.
+Client A publishes to topic client_b using the topic topic_base/client_b/client_a.

-Client B publishes to topic client_a using the topic topic_base/send/client_b.
+Client B publishes to topic client_a using the topic topic_base/client_a/client_b.